privacyguides/privacyguides.org/docs/email.en.md

 ### Security

 Email servers deal with a lot of very sensitive data.
-We expect that providers will adopt best industry practices in order to protect their users.
+We expect that providers will adopt best industry practices in order to protect their members.

 **Minimum to Qualify:**